 May your choices reflect your hopes, not your fears.

 – Nelson Mandela

-Aside from this blog, I also have a few other articles and presentations floating around in other places online too…
+Aside from this blog, I also have various bits of work published in other places online too…

 - Let’s Talk About Sex (contributor) – Kidney Matters – Spring 2021